-Recently, I attended the Global Wave Conference with Pela.
-Twice on the same day in two different sessions, I head people say overfishing is a major problem, but that the problem is exacerbated by slave trade on the high seas.
-Without labor costs the price of the fish is grossly undervalued.
+Twice on the same day in two different sessions, I heard people say overfishing is a major problem, and that the problem is exacerbated by slave trade on the high seas without appropriate labor costs the price of the fish is grossly undervalued.

 I had absolutely no idea that slavery in the fishing industry was a problem.
 I don’t know enough about it right now, but it’s just proving over and over how environmental and social issues are inextricably linked.

 The other main complaint is perfectioninsm, and how no one can ever be completely zero waste….. um DUH.

 Most zero wasters have made this point over and over and over again.
 Zero waste is a goal.
 It’s completely unachievable.

 The motto of my blog has literally been, “It’s not about perfection; it’s about making better choices.” for years.
 We’re all human.